karlstav/cava/README.md

     dnf install alsa-lib-devel ncurses-devel fftw3-devel

-A system-wide installation of Iniparser will also be used if it is installed, if not the bundled version will be used.
+Iniparser is also required, but if it is not allready installed a bundled version will be used.

 To run the autogen script you will also need `automake`, `libtool` and `git`.